-Additional efforts supporting the care of older adults in Greater Houston include Memorial Hermann's system-wide Hip Fracture Program and the Medication Therapy & Wellness Clinics located at MH Texas Medical Center, MH Southeast, and TIRR Memorial Hermann.
+Additional efforts supporting the care of older adults in Greater Houston include Memorial Hermann's system-wide Hip Fracture Program and the Medication Therapy & Wellness Clinics located at MH Texas Medical Center and MH Southeast.

 The specialists of the Memorial Hermann Hip Fracture Program are dedicated to providing the highest quality of care through standardized protocols resulting in expedited care that appropriately addresses clinical conditions.
-With the overarching goal to minimize pain and prevent complications commonly caused by lack of mobility, including bedsores, blood clots, and pneumonia.
+With the overarching goal to minimize in pain and prevent complications commonly caused by lack of mobility, including bed sores, blood clots, and pneumonia.